eastgenomics/eggd_generate_bed/README.md

 - a sample identifying file (this is used to get the appropriate panel from the manifest for the sample, this should be named X10000_ as the underscore is used to split and identify the sample).
 Any sample identifying file may be used (preferentially smaller to reduce download time).

 Optionally, additional regions may be provided for a gene or panel.
+A tsv file with columns `chrom, start, end, custom string, custom int, gene/panel`.
+The last column should contain a HGNC gene ID or clinical indication which is used to select regions from this file for generating the bed file.
+Custom string may be a transcript ID and custom int may be an exon number, or equivalent.

 ## What does this app output?